Solving one of society’s problems

-Signpost also indicate there has been a trend to an increasing level of maturity amongst those sleeping rough as well as an increase in the ratio of females.
+Cirencester Signpost, a local registered charity, indicates there has been an increasing trend of maturity among those sleeping rough, as well as an increase in the ratio of females.

 Circumstances directly related to the pandemic has led to an increase in those losing their homes such as job losses and business failures alongside a large number of people sadly having to flee domestic violence and seek safe refuge.